Juan Negrín: Legacy

+According to Enrique Moradiellos, Negrín was probably the most enigmatic or forgotten great political figure of the civil war that came to personify the spirit of resistance on the Republican side with as much fervour as General Francisco Franco embodied the victorious Nationalist side in the war.
+In the opinion of Ricardo Miralles (es), Negrín was "the man for the job" at a crucial moment, just as Churchill was in Britain and De Gaulle in France, to fight fascist aggression by Nazi Germany and Fascist Italy.
+Negrín was post-humously rehabilitated by the PSOE in 2008 following the outcomes of more impartial historical research by Hugh Thomas, Moradiellos, Helen Graham, Gabriel Jackson, Miralles, Paul Preston and Ángel Viñas, that cleared Negrín of most of the unjustified allegations against him.

 In 2010, a Spanish documentary film, Ciudadano Negrín (Citizen Negrín), directed by Sigfrid Monleón, Imanol Uribe and Carlos Álvarez Pérez was released.
 The documentary reconstructs the life of Juan Negrín from a variety of sources, including his grandchildren Carmen and Juan.
 With the help of historians such as Gabriel Jackson and Ángel Viñas, the film aims to give the protagonist a voice, using his writings, speeches and letters to construct the story.
 The production also benefits from the discovery of home movies filmed by Negrín himself in exile.
 In 2013, Negrín's granddaughter Carmen Negrín handed over 150,000 original documents that he had transferred to France in several shipments to save them from destruction.
 The use and custody of the legacy rests with the Juan Negrín Foundation, a non-profit organization founded in Las Palmas, on his home island of Gran Canaria, in 1992.